 Days 19 & 20 — Victoria Falls

-Fly to Zimbabwe and take a guided tour of the famous falls.
-Then gain insight into everyday life here with a walk through the local market and dinner at a family homestead.
-Take advantage of a free day to explore as you wish; options include a river safari, whitewater rafting, canoeing, and a flight over the falls.
+Fly to Zimbabwe and gain insight into everyday life during a walk through the local market and dinner at a family homestead.
+The next day, take a guided tour along the trails of the awe-inspiring Victoria Falls.
+In the afternoon, enjoy free time for optional activities, including a river safari, canoeing, or even a flight over the falls.
 (2B, 1D)

 Our newest line of trips, offered in partnership with G Adventures, blends fun, hands-on exploration, meaningful encounters with people and cultures, and more free time and choices—with the structure and security of traveling in a small group.